Overview of changes to the 457 visa program

 Where Is PK Harrison Australian Visa Services?

-Based in the Inner West of Sydney, PK Harrison Australian Visa Services is a Sydney owned and operated company that supports the local community.
+Based in the North West of Sydney, PK Harrison Australian Visa Services is a Sydney owned and operated company that supports the local community.

 We provide assessments over Skype, in person or over the phone.
 So whether you are in Sydney, or anywhere around the world, you can access advice and assistance from one of Sydney's leading migration agents.